 - Depending on your overall health and goals, it’s not usually necessarily to completely avoid healthy sources of carbs in moderation, like fruit or starchy veggies.
 In some cases, sprouted or soaked grains and legumes (higher in carbs) can also be included in an otherwise balanced diet that includes lots of low-carb foods.

 - What can you do with low-carb foods?
-Low-carb recipes include that can be made without things like added sugars, refined grains or artificial sweeteners include protein shakes, smoothies, salads, crockpot recipes, fajitas, burgers or meatballs, and much more.
+Low-carb recipes include ones that can be made without things like added sugars, refined grains or artificial sweeteners, such as protein shakes, smoothies, salads, slow cooker recipes, fajitas, burgers or meatballs, and many more.

 From the sound of it, you might think leaky gut only affects the digestive system, but in reality it can affect more.
 Because Leaky Gut is so common, and such an enigma, I’m offering a free webinar on all things leaky gut.
 Click here to learn more about the webinar.